-- 2.7 All tenants must be at least a week ahead on their rent account.
-This means that the rent free week is only available to tenants with a week or more credit on their rent account. - 2.8 All tenant rent accounts will be closely monitored and proactive action will be taken at the point of a first missed payment.
+- 2.7 All tenants must be at least a week ahead on their rent account. - 2.8 All tenant rent accounts will be closely monitored and proactive action will be taken at the point of a first missed payment.

 3. Support for Tenants